zandaqo/structurae/README.md

   type: 'object',
   properties: {
     id: { type: 'integer', btype: 'uint32' },
-    name: { type: 'string' }, // notice that maxLength is not required in MapView
+    // notice that maxLength is not required in MapView
+    // however, if set, MapView with truncate longer strings to fit the maxLength
+    name: { type: 'string' },
     pets: {
       type: 'array',
       // maxItems is also not required for MapView
+      // if set, MapView truncate arrays exceeding the specified maximum
       items: {
         $id: 'Pet',
         type: 'object',